 1. Tuition rate and financial aid data

+2. Admissions dataOutlined in a college’s admissions data are its total number of applicants, percent of applicants admitted, and percent of applicants admitted who enrolled.
+From this information, it’s possible to glean a college’s admissions competitiveness and popularity.
+While a low acceptance rate and high popularity shouldn’t deter you from applying to a given college, you’ll also want to apply to a few appealing “safe” schools with a higher rate of acceptance to ensure that you get into at least one college you like.
 It’s also useful to review a college’s admissions considerations, which include secondary school GPA and college entrance exam scores.
 If your GPA or exam scores fall below a college’s preferred range, you are probably less likely to be admitted – and that means you may want to retake your entrance exams during the fall before applying, if possible, and try to bring your grades up.
 Additionally, many colleges award scholarships based on entrance exam scores so ensuring your score falls within a college’s preferred range may increase your chance of receiving a scholarship.

+3. Graduation and transfer-out ratesColleges may list four-, six- and even eight-year graduation rates, as not all college students complete their degree within four years.
+A college’s graduation rate can provide you with insight into the quality of a school’s education: Schools with higher four-year graduation rates tend to provide their students with effective support systems that foster academic success and also reflect students’ commitment and motivation toward earning a degree.
 A college’s transfer-out rate indicates the percentage of full-time, first-time students who transferred to another college after a period of time.
 A high transfer-out rate typically corresponds with a greater number of students who are dissatisfied with their educational and/or social experiences at a given college.
 While a higher-than-average transfer-out rate shouldn’t necessarily deter you from applying to a college, it’s something you’ll want to investigate further before deciding whether or not to apply.

 Erica Cirino is a contributing writer for Varsity Tutors, a live learning platform that connects students with personalized instruction to accelerate academic achievement.